guanxi/guanxi-core/readme.txt

 Building Guanxi
 ---------------
 Building Guanxi is a breeze!
-Now that you've checked out or downloaded the source distribution, all you have to do is move to the guanxi directory and type:
+Now that you've checked out or downloaded the source distribution, all you have to do is move to the Core directory and type:

 ant